mbartcus/cv/_portfolio/chatbot.md

  'budget': '4800??'}
 ```

 The budget entity is the source of this problem.
 Observe that the predicted entity took into consideration the questions at the end of the number.
-This is because there were no spaces here and cleaning the dataset could resolve this issue.
+This is because there were no spaces here, and cleaning the dataset could resolve this issue.
 However, for this project, I do not consider this.

 Finally, what happens to the utterances that are examined with 0% accuracy?
 The same as for the 66% accuracy case.
 We find entities that contain some characters at the end, which explains that the predicted entity takes 0% of accuracy.

 # Application Insights

-To control the performance of the model in production we use Application Insights.
+We use Application Insights to control the model's performance in production.
 This will permit us to answer the question of "how many customers used the application.
 It will give us availability and performance monitoring.
-Go to the Azure portal and create the application Insights as in the figure below.
+Go to the Azure portal and create the application Insights as in the figure bellow.

 {% include figure image_path="/assets/img_portfolio/chatbot/AppIns.png" alt="this is a placeholder image" caption="Figure 4: Application Insights." %}